Plateau de fruit de merPlateau de fruit de mer

 • shellfish picks

-• finger rinses
+• finger bowls

 where to buy seafood

+And if you prefer to get your feet under the table, then choose one of the restaurants on the Pink Granite Coast that offer seafood platters on their menus.
 All that’s left is to choose the right wine to accompany your meal.
 I’d recommend a white Sancerre or Burgundy.

 Cultivating the essential